mathnathan/OpenCL-enhanced-Matrix-Multiplication/README.txt

 Institute: Florida State University - Undergraduate studies in Applied Mathematics and Scientific Computing.

 This is a simple matrix multiplication program written for my numerical analysis course.
-I'm planning to use this as a foundation for experimenting with OpenCLi optimization.
+I'm planning to use this as a foundation for experimenting with OpenCL optimization.

 FILES:
     matrixmul.hpp - Multiplication algorithm and print functions (library)